sdarlington/WSLHTMLEntities/README.md

 Adding to your project
 ======================

+If you're using iOS 5 or above and are happy with ARC, it's as simple as:

+1. Drag the WSLHTMLEntities.xcodeproj file to your project
+2. Switch to the "Build Phases" project section
+3. Add WSLHTMLEntities to "Target Dependencies"
+4. Add libWSLHTMLEntities.a to "Link Binary With Libraries"

-If you're using iOS 5 or above and are happy with ARC, you can just add the libWSLHTMLEntities.a file to your project and then you're good to go.
-The other target, called "WSLHTMLEntities Sample" just shows you how to use the code.
+You can see an example in the same project.
+Another target, called "WSLHTMLEntities Sample," just shows you how to use the code.

+There is a second target for the library called "WSLHTMLEntities (Fast)."
+This is, as the name suggests, a faster version.
+Unless performance is absolutely critical it's not worth the significantly larger binary that this option produces.

 If you want to do it the hard, old way you just need to copy the following four files -- or at least references to them -- into your